Janzhuj/janzhuj.github.io/_posts/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection.md

 ![8](/figs/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection/8.png)

-I applied k-means clustering to segment claims and used KElbowVisualizer to identify optimum number of clusters as below.
+I applied k-means clustering to partition claim data into k clusters in which each observation belonged to the cluster with the nearest centroid, and used KElbowVisualizer to identify optimum number of clusters.
 As shown in below, I decided that 6 is the optimum number of clusters.

 {% highlight r %}
 from yellowbrick.cluster import KElbowVisualizer